AdaCore/gnatstudio/docs/users_guide/tools.rst

-The contextual menu for a project, file, or subprogram entity (including the entities listed in the coverage report) has a :guilabel:`Stack Analysis` submenu containing the following options, dependong on the type of entity
+The contextual menu for a project, file, or subprogram entity (including the entities listed in the coverage report) has a :guilabel:`Stack Analysis` submenu containing the following options, depending on the type of entity
 selected:

 *Show stack usage*